August 29, 2023

 Another top concern for municipal fleets was data visibility, especially because they need to report on fleet emissions for city-wide emissions reduction goals.
 Another important metric for municipal fleets was vehicle utilization.

-Luckily, more data is coming soon.
-In September, CALSTART concludes a multi-year study on medium and heavy duty EV deployments from both public and private fleets.
-The data can be found here.
-Current data includes real-world duty cycles and vehicle performance.
+More data is coming online: CALSTART completed a multi-year study on medium- and heavy-duty EV deployments from public and private fleets, with real-world duty cycles and vehicle performance available in their MHD EV deployment data archive.

 Bidirectional V2G technology allows electric vehicles to store energy from the grid and return it to the grid when it is needed, which reduces the need to fire up costly fossil fuel “peaker” plants during peak times.
 In addition, V2G enables fleet operators to monetize their electric vehicles, significantly reducing the cost of fleet ownership.
-Bus fleets are a great fit for V2G applications because of their predictable usage patterns and potential long periods of idle time.
+Bus fleets are a strong fit for V2G applications because of their predictable usage patterns and long idle windows

 Over a dozen utilities across the country have already started V2G electric school bus pilot programs, with more to come, especially because of the EPA’s new Clean School Bus grant program.